 - Organising Indus visits from university representatives in the UK, continental Europe, US, Canada, and other countries

 - Organising University Fairs, where students and parents can attend and meet with admissions officers from over 70 institutions from the UK, US, and Canada

 - Taking interested students to University Fairs in Pune

 - “Best Fit” advice after conditional offers and acceptances in the spring

 - Advice on Wait List situations in the US and Canada

 - Guidance on “Clearing” and “Adjustment” in the UK system after August 1st.

 The Parent Advisory Committee (PAC)

-Indus is one of the few schools that follows an open-door communication policy with parents as we believe that they are our partners in their child’s education.
-This partnership is unique in the sense that it creates a nurturing environment for the kids where we ensure that the best possible decisions are taken with a common goal in mind- to educate our students with the right skills to succeed in life.
-In view of this, we value parental feedback which helps us rectify, reinvent and raise our benchmark of success on a continuous basis.
+Indus is one of the few top IB schools that follow an open-door communication policy with parents as we believe that they are our partners in their child’s education.
+This partnership is unique in the sense that it creates a nurturing environment for the kids, where we ensure that the best possible decisions are taken with a common goal in mind - to educate our students with the right skills to succeed in life.
+In view of this, we value parental feedback which helps us rectify, reinvent, and raise our benchmark of success on a continuous basis.

-To facilitate this, we have the Parental Advisory Committee [PAC] which was formed to give parents a platform to share feedback that they have on any aspect of school life.
-The PAC is of the parents by the parents, and for the students.
-The PAC is led by a Chairperson and Co-Chairperson who are ably supported by their team who oversee curriculum, co-curricular, communication, sports, boarding and facilities areas.
-Further, there are grade wise Yahoo Groups created by the PAC for parents to interact and discuss with each other, matters pertinent to school and their child’s grade-specific concerns.
+To facilitate this, we have the Parental Advisory Committee (PAC).
+It was formed to give parents a platform to share any feedback they have on any aspect of school life.
+The PAC is of the parents, by the parents, and for the students.
+The PAC is led by a Chairperson and Co-Chairperson who are ably supported by their team who oversees curriculum, co-curricular, communication, sports, boarding, and facilities areas.
+Further, there are grade wise Yahoo Groups created by the PAC for parents to interact and discuss with each other on matters pertinent to school and their child’s grade-specific concerns.
 Each group is moderated by a parent moderator.
 This unique approach to education is what makes Indus International School one of the best IB schools in the country.